MeltwaterArchive/docker-mesos/README.md

-# Clustering Infrastructure Images
+# Dockerized Mesos Stack
-These Docker images can be used to build an [Apache Mesos](http://mesos.apache.org/) based cluster.
+These images can be used to quickly get up and running with a local [Apache Mesos](http://mesos.apache.org/) and [Marathon](https://mesosphere.github.io/marathon/) cluster.
+The typical use case would be as a workbench to develop, test and demo your Marathon and Docker configurations.

+## Usage
 A local instance of the cluster infrastructure can be brought up with [Docker Compose](http://docs.docker.com/compose/) as

 ```